Article by Maggie Slepian - Backpacker, trail runner, climber, and mountain biker

 From paved strolls to multi-day high-country expeditions, hiking in Yosemite National Park doesn’t disappoint.
 The moment you enter the valley, the 3,000’ granite walls dominate the skyline.
 John Muir was so taken by Yosemite Valley that he lobbied Congress for the act that would eventually create Yosemite National Park in 1890.
-The proliferation of climbing and backcountry exploration in the 1970s drew crowds and increased the popularity of Yosemite Valley, and today the park sees an average of four million visitors each year.
+The proliferation of climbing and backcountry exploration in the 1970s drew crowds and increased the popularity of visitation to Yosemite Valley, and today the park sees an average of four million visitors each year.
 Hiking terrain ranges from open meadows, granite peaks, deciduous and conifer forests, and everything in between.

-Some of the most famous and worthwhile hikes include scaling the Half Dome cables (not for the faint of heart), or hiking the steep ascent to the top of Upper Yosemite Falls.
+Some of the most famous and worthwhile hikes include scaling the cables Half Dome (not for the faint of heart), or hiking the steep ascent to the top of Upper Yosemite Falls.
 Hikers looking for overnighters or longer backcountry treks should begin exploring the Tuolumne Meadows area as a classic launch point.
 Note that bear canisters are required for all backcountry travel.